MMM Example Notebook#

 Note that this only works if the contributions of the channel or control variable are strictly positive.

-We can extract the all the input variables contributions over time, i.e. the regression coefficients times the feature values, as follows:
+We can extract the data itself of all the input variables contributions over time, i.e. the regression coefficients times the feature values, as follows:

 get_mean_contributions_over_time_df = mmm.compute_mean_contributions_over_time(